Modern Force Feedback

 Basic setup (mount, attach grip, plug in cables, calibrate) takes around 15–30 minutes.
 Force feedback tuning is optional and done at your own pace.

-VPforce shipping times (from Europe):
+VPforce transit times (from Europe):

 - USA: Typically under 7 days door-to-door (UPS, FedEx)